gleesonm1/PetThermoTools/docs/installation.rst

 Updating
 ========

-To upgrade to the most recent version of pyMELTScalc, type the following into terminal:
+To upgrade to the most recent version of PetThermoTools, type the following into terminal:

 .. code-block:: python

-   pip install pyMELTScalc --upgrade
+   pip install PetThermoTools --upgrade

 Or in your Jupyter environment:

 .. code-block:: python

-   !pip install pyMELTScalc --upgrade
+   !pip install PetThermoTools --upgrade

-For maximum reproducability, you should state which version of pyMELTScalc you are using.
-If you have imported pyMELTScalc as M, you can find this using:
+For maximum reproducability, you should state which version of PetThermoTools you are using.
+If you have imported PetThermoTools as M, you can find this using:

 .. code-block:: python